exratione/bounce/README.txt

 You should absolute, definitely, always be sending outgoing mail through a full-featured mail server, and not via sendmail on the local web server.
+For most Drupal developers, this means using a mail module like SMTP Authentication Support or PHPMailer.

 In terms of looking like a spammer, the harm you do yourself by sending from the local web server will likely outweigh most of what Bounce can do for you.
 For example, not correctly handling greylisting is the sign of a